cuetrigg/nuraxi-backend-assignment/SOLUTION.md

 ### 6. Streaming Endpoint
 I used Server-Sent Events (SSE) with an in-memory event bus, suitable for small-scale apps but limited by memory and CPU in production.
 I would switch to WebSockets and Redis for better concurrency and scalability.

+### 7. Enviroment Vars
+Normally i would not include the env file as part of the repo and rather inlcude it in my gitignore and use a secrets manager for sensitive credentials.